Gel polish manicures are known for being extremely durable and long-lasting. But in some cases, they are prone to premature peeling and lifting.

 Now you don’t necessarily need to soften your cuticles up but it’s more effective and less painful.

-You can check out the video below to see exactly how it’s done.
+You can check out the video below to see exactly how it’s done or you can click here to read my article where I will guide you through how to push back your cuticles correctly.

 2- Nails Were Not Filed Before Gel Polish Application